Definitions of Sustainability: A to Z Guide on Sustainability

 Address Business Needs

-To overcome these difficulties, you need to think about your business needs and what resources or tools will help you overcome these challenges.
+To overcome these difficulties, you need to think about your business needs and what resources or tools will help you overcome them.
 Examples of business needs are:

 • Simple tools to calculate and track carbon emissions.